Citation, DOI & article data

 Disc bulge is distinguished from a disc protrusion in that it involves more than 25% of the circumference.

-A disc extrusion is distinguished form a disc protrusion in that the base of the protruded disc material is narrower than its 'dome'.
-Further more this material may extend above or below the disc level.
+A disc extrusion is distinguished from a disc protrusion in that the base of the protruded disc material is narrower than its 'dome'.
+Furthermore, this material may extend above or below the disc level.

 Note: A number of definitions of what exactly constitutes a disc protrusion have been proposed/used over the years, and it is important to realize that these differ substantially from one another 1-4.
-At the time of writing (August 2016) the most recent and widely used terminology was proposed in 2014 by Fardon et al, and represents a consensus of the North American Spine Society, the American Society of Spine Radiology and the American Society of Neuroradiology 4.
+At the time of writing (June 2020) the most recent and widely used terminology was proposed in 2014 by Fardon et al and represents a consensus of the North American Spine Society, the American Society of Spine Radiology, and the American Society of Neuroradiology 4.